Michigan Legal Sports Betting Overview

 October 30, 2019: The House passes HB 4917.
 The bill is sent to the Senate for approval.

-April 9, 2019: Rep. Matt Hall puts forward HB 4917 to legalize sports betting in Michigan.
+April 9, 2019: Representative Matt Hall puts forward HB 4917 to legalize sports betting in Michigan.

 2018: A bill is put forward to legalize sports betting in Michigan, but Gov. Rick Snyder vetoes it.